AnnaGraphic/codeknacker/README.md

 # 👾🙄🤷 codeknacker ⌨️🤔🤷🏿‍♀️
 Welcome to **codeknacker**, a game developed with JavaScript, [React](https://react.dev) for dynamic user interfaces and [Vite](https://vitejs.dev) for lightning-fast development.
 Click [👉 here](https://annagraphic.github.io/codeknacker) for the game.
-*Psst!
-Because it's you, here are the credentials: user: 'Harry', pwd: '123'* 😸

 ## TODOs